 On December 4, 2018, EY informed the Audit Committee that EY was resigning from the engagement to audit the Company's consolidated financial statements for the years ended December 31, 2017 and 2018, effective immediately.
 As noted above, EY was engaged on August 4, 2017 to audit the Company's consolidated financial statements as of and for the year ended December 31, 2017.
 The 2017 audit was still in process at the time of EY's resignation, and EY did not issue any audit reports on the Company's consolidated financial statements for this or any other period.
 During the engagement period, EY had one "disagreement," as that term is defined in Item 304(a)(1)(iv) of Regulation S-K, with certain members of the Company's prior senior management who were subsequently separated from the Company (the "Separated Officers"), which separations were later determined to be "for cause" as disclosed in a Form 8-K filed by the Company on September 20, 2018, regarding revenue recognition under certain distributor contracts.
-However, this disagreement was not the cause of EY's resignation and was in any event resolved in June 2018 when the Audit Committee, after discussing the disagreement with EY and based on interim findings of its independent investigation, concluded that the Company's previously issued consolidated financial statements could no longer be relied upon, as disclosed in a Form 8-K filed by the Company on June 7, 2018.
-This disagreement was only between EY and the Separated Officers.
+However, this disagreement with EY and based on interim findings of its independent investigation, concluded that the Company's previously issued consolidated financial statements could no longer be relied upon, as disclosed in a Form 8-K filed by the Company on Sugreement was only between EY and the Separated Officers.